ivosl/Preserve-reServe/README.md

  This page will provide access to either log in, sign in page.

 *Signup page
-This page will allow user to sign up as either grocery or pantry and allow to input their username, password and their password
+This page will allow user to sign up as either grocery or pantry and input their username and password

 *Login page
-This page will allow user to sign in either as grocery or pantry using the log in information depends on the usertype.
+This page will allow user to sign in either as grocery or pantry

 *Grocery page
 This page allows to enter their unused/donatable items to pantry by logging in items quantity and expiration date

 *Pantry page
-This page allows for pantry to resrve the grocery items
+This page allows for pantry to reserve the grocery items  and clear them from the page when picked up

 ## Deployment